altomator/Image_Retrieval/README.md

 #### OAI-PMH
 The OAI-PMH Gallica repository ([endpoint](http://oai.bnf.fr/oai2/OAIHandler?verb=Identify)) can be used to extract still image documents (drawings, photos, posters...)
 The extractMD_OAI.pl script harvests sets of documents or documents.
 Note: this script needs a Web connection (for Gallica OAI-PMH and Gallica APIs).

-Europeana Data Model OAI is also supported (see EDM.pl).
+Europeana OAI is also supported (see EDM.pl for the Europeana Data Model mapping).

-Perl script extractMD_OAI.pl can handled 3 methods:
+Perl script extractMD_OAI.pl can handled 3 methods which needs to be choosen within the script:
 - harvesting a complete OAI Set, from its name:
 ```perl
 getOAI($set);